microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-09.md

 Before you can perform this challenge:
 - Ensure you created a solution in the earlier Challenges
-- Ensure you have a test environment for which you can import your development solution

 ## Introduction

 Congratulations!
 You did it!
 Tailspin Toys management is very pleased with your team's hard work and is eager to implement it as soon as possible.
-Having successfully completed all their requirements, Tailspin Toys has asked that you provide their IT team with a dedicated environment so that they can perform their own end-user testing.
+Having successfully completed all their requirements, Tailspin Toys has asked that you provide their IT team with a solution file so that they can perform their own end-user testing in their test environment.

 ## Description

-Your challenge is to migrate all your work from the previous challenges from your dev environment to your test environment.
+Your challenge is to export all your work from the previous challenges from your dev environment..
 Set up all the components so that they are usable in your test environment.
-Your test environment should already have Dataverse.

-- Tip: Remember to publish all customizations after importing your solution into your test environment.

 ## Success Criteria

 To complete this challenge successfully, you should be able to
-- Test your process and launch the canvas app from the Test environment and demonstrate to your coach that you can successfully execute the actions from the previous challenges.
+- Demonstrate your process from the Dev environment and describe to your coach how Tailspin Toys IT will proceed with the test environment.
 - Cheers to a successful hack

+### Bonus: Create a test environment, import, and test your solution as the Tailsopin Toys IT Team would need to do.

 ## Learning Resources